-Emerging Leaders Summit is a student developed program that will take place from 9am-5pm on Saturday, October 29th in the Union at University of Louisiana at Lafayette.
+Emerging Leader Summit is a student developed program that will take place from 2:00 pm - 8:00 pm on Friday, November 2, 2018, beginning at Bayou Bijou Theatre in the Student Union at the University of Louisiana at Lafayette.
 We will select participants we feel will benefit from this program and can also contribute knowledge and experience to their fellow participants.
 Registration is open now!
 If selected, conference fee is $25.
-Check out pictures from last year HERE!
+Check out pictures from previous years HERE!

 Small Group Presenters:

 Kimberly Billeaudeau's presentation is titled Power Up and Stand Out.

 Kimberly Billeaudeau currently serves as the Director of Career Services at the University of Louisiana at Lafayette.
 She has been in the Career Services profession for over fourteen years.
 Kimberly is involved in several local, regional and national associations for Career Services professionals and employers and is a past President of the Louisiana Association of Colleges & Employers.
 She provides training to students, alumni and employers on job search preparation, interviewing techniques, recruiting strategies and professional etiquette.